Selection process

 As we receive far more applications for accommodation than we have spaces, offers are made to applicant types based on a selection process.

-If you were an undergraduate or postgraduate resident who is reapplying, we take into consideration:
+If you are a current resident who is reapplying, we take into consideration:

-• Your financial history and behavioural record from your previous residence.
+- Your financial history and behavioural record from your previous hall or residence.
 Students with a history of debt or high level of incidents may not be considered for a place.

 If you are a new student to the University of Auckland, your application will be assessed based on the answers you provide in the ‘About you’ section.